Herrerian style: Features

 The Herrerian architecture, or Herrerian style is characterized by its geometric rigor, the mathematical relation between the various architectural features, the clean volumes, the dominance of the wall over the span and the almost total absence of decoration, which is why in time was called estilo desornamentado ("unornamented style).
 It's also known as the Escorial style, referring to the building that serves as best example for the architectural style.

 Herrerian buildings stand out for their severe horizontality, achieved thanks to the balance of shapes, preferably cubic, that are arranged symmetrically in the structure.
 In general, they have wooden roofs clad on the outside with slate and lateral towers, finished off in conical or pyramidal quadrangular spiers topped by points, known as Madrid-style spiers or simply as a Madrid spire, which introduce an element of verticality and magnificence, at the same time helping to reinforce the feeling of symmetry.

 At other cases, not looking both the horizontal and the bulkiness, which is reached through the geometrical design of the various architectural elements.
 This is the case of the model used in the construction of parish churches, with great façades, quadrangular towers and heavy buttresses.

-It is, in most cases, works of great size, imposing in its environment and impress with its austere and monumental air.
+The works are typically large-scale and defined by a minimalist, monumental aesthetic.

 In regard to decorative applications, these reduce the use of basic geometric shapes such as spheres and pyramids.
 From a sociological standpoint, this sobriety is a response to Protestantism, in line with the guidelines set by the Council of Trent (1545–1563).